Creating a Point Giving Part

-- Create a variable to get the player’s
+- Now add a variable to get the player’s

-- Code an if statement that checks if the current color is blue and if so, adds the number inside
+- Inside givePoints(), beneath the variables, use an if statement to check if the current color is blue and if so then add

-- Destroy the part after the if statement so that the script only runs once, and doesn’t keep giving out points.
+- Lastly, destroy the part after the if statement so that the script can’t keep giving out points.

 - Playtest and check that each color gives points as expected.